NameLessEG/Residual-Enhancement-CSWin-Transformer-LFNet/README.md

 Checkpoint will be saved to `./log/`.

 ## Test
-To evaluate CSWin-ErrorFeedbackNet performance, run `python test.py` The performance of RET on five datasets will be printed on the screen.
+To evaluate RET performance, run `python test.py`
+The performance of RET on five datasets will be printed on the screen.
 Visual results of each scene will be saved in `./Results/`.
 PSNR and SSIM values of each scene will also be saved in `./PSNRSSIM/`.

 ## Generate Visual Results